habi/gratipay.com/www/about/policies/terms-of-service.md

 hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the work they promise.

-1. Take-What-You-Want Payout Rules
+1. Payout Rules

-  1. Teams can use the Service's Take-What-You-Want Payouts feature to automatically divide incoming payments among Team Members, according to the allocation set by the Owner and/or Members.
+  1. Teams can use the Service's Payouts feature to automatically divide incoming payments among Team Members, according to the allocation set by the Owner and/or Members.

-  1. Gratipay does not determine how a Team's Take-What-You-Want Payouts are allocated and is not responsible for how Teams internally distribute payments.
-The agreement between Team Members and Owners regarding the allocation of payouts is solely between those parties.
+  1. Gratipay does not determine how a Payouts are allocated and is not responsible for how Teams internally distribute payments.
+The agreement between Team Members and Owners regarding the allocation of Payouts is solely between those parties.

 1. Rules for Gratipay Teams